Ultrametric analogues of Ulam stability of groups: Stability via (bounded) cohomology

 \subsection{Bounded cohomology}

 We review here the basics of bounded cohomology of discrete groups that are needed for the rest of the section.
-For more information, see \cite{monod, Frig} for bounded cohomology over the reals, and \cite{mio} for bounded cohomology over non-Archimedean fields. \\
+For more information, see \cite{monod, Frig} for bounded cohomology over the reals, and \cite{mio} for bounded cohomology over non-Archimedean fields.
+We refer the reader back to Subsection \ref{ss:nona} for the basic notions from non-Archimedean functional analysis.

 We will work with the bar resolution throughout, since it is the easiest one to treat lifting problems with.
 Let $\Gamma$ be a group, $E$ a $\K[\Gamma]$-module, without a specified norm.
 Let